 Why do so many kids trust their teachers and coaches?
 Two words: accountability and routine.
 The adults are there.
 They show up, they care, and the kids know what to expect from them.
 Our goal in creating regular family meetings is exactly that: to build trust in our family by showing up, showing we care, and being consistent.
 Creating a time each week that your family can come together creates a healthy and positive routine that everyone can depend on.
 The accountability created by each week reviewing the week before and checking in on what changes can be made and what support family members need builds trust as well.

-The Family Meeting Success Blueprint
+The Successful Family Meeting Guide

 - step by step instructions on how to hold family meetings